ojha-me/bug-hunt-ai/README.md

 3. Receive instant challenges: *"This function should return 6, but it returns NaN.
 Find the bug!"*
 4. Fix it, submit, get feedback, and level up
 5. Learn through exploration and immediate problem-solving

+### **Learning Paths Mode** (Structured Learning Path)
+Follow curated programming courses with progress tracking:
+1. Tell the AI what you want to learn: *"How to debug in Python?"*
+2. The AI generates a structured lesson plan with clear objectives
+3. Progress through structured lessons with clear objectives
+4. Learn concepts through interactive explanations and examples
+5. The AI keeps track of what you've studied and what you need to study next
+6. After you've covered all necessary points for a subtopic, it will congratulate you and move you to the next subtopic
+7. Track your progress and build skills systematically
+8. Master programming step-by-step with AI guidance

 It's not just about answers — it's about **thinking like a developer** through both structured learning and hands-on practice.